codeclysm/fangedgames/content/post/turmoil-chosen.md

 +++
 date = "2016-07-05T14:09:57+02:00"
 draft = false
-title = "Turmoil: the Chosen"
+title = "Turmoil: The Chosen"
 comments = true
 description = "A revisitation of the Chosen from Monsterhearts" categories = ["design"]